rweather/cat-technical-information/README.md

 contents into main RAM to run the program.
 Or bank-switch in the cartridge at address $4000 or $8000 to execute directly out of the ROM.

-If a disk controller cartrige is present in slot 6, then slot 5 will not boot automatically.
+If a disk controller cartridge is present in slot 6, then slot 5 will not boot automatically.
 Use <tt>PR#5</tt> at the BASIC prompt to activate the code in the slot 5 cartridge.